adamfortuna/adamfortuna-v4/source/articles/2015/2015-10-20-financial-literacy.html.markdown

 ### Some Terms and Broad Strokes

-There's a few terms that just know about can help understand how to manage your investments.
-Just knowing the options is important.
+There's a few terms that just knowing about can help understand how to manage your investments.

 ### Fund Types